li-lab-mcgill/covid-npi/README.md

     # --quiet \ # not showing progress bar
 ```

-Note that `classify_npi.py` and `classify_npi.sh` supports all types of NPI predictions, including at the document level, transferring to country-level as well as random baselines.
+Note that `classify_npi.py` and `classify_npi.sh` support all types of NPI predictions, including at the document level, transferring to country-level as well as random baselines.
 The specific mode of NPI prediction is specified by the `mode` argument.
 Depending on the mode, some other optional arguments might be required.

 For document-level NPI prediction, set `mode` to "doc" and provide `who_label_dir` and `theta_dir`.